rhamdeew/balena-sound/README.md

 **Note:** these variables should be defined as integer values without the `%` symbol.

+### Bluetooth Scripts

+By default, balenaSound will run no scripts at connect and disconnect of a bluetooth device.
+If you would like to activate this, set the `BLUETOOTH_SCRIPTS` environment variable to `true`.
+There are two python scripts in the `./bluetooth-audio/bluetooh-scripts/` directory, which run on connect and disconnect.
+If you would like to control over GPIO a external amplifier can you use gpiozero which is preinstalled.

+**Note:** Don´t forget to go back to the root directory of this project before you push it in the next step.

 ### Deploy this application

 * Install the [balena CLI tools](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md)